 "The fuck?
 Did he say aliens?"
 The man leaned forward to hear better.
 His face was scrunched up in confusion mixed with slight fear.

 "Get back."
-Annoyed, her elbow came towards him in gesture.
-The man scrambled back to avoid the blow.
+Annoyed, her elbow came towards him in gesture causing him to scramble back in fear of the blow.
 He already had his foot in a brace, he didn't need his face bandaged.

 "A biologist in Stockton, California, has released reports, stating the uh...bodies, of the recently dead, are returning to life.
 Driven by an unknown force which enables the brain to continue to function."